 - Don't assume a stable or fast internet connection.
 If necessary, test your app with network throttling tools to see how a slow or intermittent connection affects the user experience.
 As much as possible, try to anticipate and allow for a wide range of network types and performances.

-Including any of the following will result in App Hub rejection or removal:
+Including any of the following will result in immediate App Hub rejection or removal:

 - In-app advertisement.